omeka/classic-enduser/docs/GettingStarted/Feature_List.md

 **Interoperable**

 - Unqualified Dublin Core data, combined with Omeka Classic-generated feeds and OAI-PMH harvestable data, give Omeka Classic sites the ability to share data among different systems and with other Omeka Classic sites.
 The [Dublin Core Extended plugin](../Plugins/DublinCoreExtended.md) adds a full complement of all DCMI elements.
+- Add the [Resource Meta plugin](../Plugins/ResourceMeta.md) to feed your item-level metadata to machine-readable HTML that can be harvested by external indexers.

 **Data sharing**